- How Sleep Works

 - Sleep Medicine

 Latex is a substance derived from the sap of rubber tree plants.
-It can be processed using two different methods: the Dunlop method, which results in denser, layered latex; and the Talalay method, which results in fluffier, more homogenous latex.
+It can be processed using two different methods: the Dunlop method, which results in denser, layered latex; and the Talalay method, which results in fluffier, more homogeneous latex.
 Latex is a popular pillow material because it conforms closely to the sleeper’s neck and shoulders to alleviate pressure points, much like memory foam, but it is also highly durable; the expected lifespan of most latex pillows span at least three to four years.
 Latex also sleeps cooler than most foams.

 A wide range of Dunlop and Talalay latex pillows are available to today’s shoppers.
 These include one-piece models that may or may not be ventilated, as well as shredded latex pillows that offer adjustable loft (or thickness).
 Price-points are higher for latex pillows than models made from other materials, but in exchange they tend to be more durable and supportive.